kjosib/sophie/docs/tech/queue.rst

 Work-Stealing and Shut-Down
 -----------------------------

-There is one subtlety relating to detecting shut-down.
+There is a peculiar subtlety to detecting termination correctly.

 Suppose we have a pinned system-actor representing the SDL library.
 And suppose the user performs an "end-program" action, such as clicking the red X in the corner of a window.